 So much energy, bouncing and playful.
-Which leads me to say they do grow up and now my Simba is 19 years old, and has kidney disease and is almost blind.
-The doctors says she is not ready to be put down as she is in no pain, she eats well and still runs up and down the stairs.
-In fact she gets up and down those stairs better than I do.
+This leads me to say they do grow up and now my Simba is 19 years old, and has kidney disease and is almost blind.
+The doctors say she is not ready to be put down as she is in no pain, she eats well and still runs up and down the stairs.
+In fact, she gets up and down those stairs better than I do.

 Now is her time to be taken care of!
 It is her turn.
 She provided so much joy and love to my whole family that it is only natural that I should take care of her in her old age.
-Hope someone takes care of me as good as I am taking care of her.
+I hope someone takes care of me as well as I am taking care of her.

 She needs plenty of fluids so I leave the water gently running from the sink faucet in the bathroom as that is the only way she will drink water.
 It is cold.
 So I provide a stool for her to jump up on and a towel for her to sit on.
 She stays up there sometimes and sleeps so she has easy access.
 I have to lead her to her bowl of food several times a day to be sure that she eats.